Mathew Kemp (politician)

 Mathew Kemp (c.
 1630 – December 1682) was an English attorney who emigrated from England to the Colony of Virginia where he became a government official, planter and politician.
 He supported Governor William Berkeley during Bacon's Rebellion and became Speaker of the House of Burgesses in 1679 before being elevated to the Virginia Governor's Council.

 Early and family life

 Born to Edmund Kemp and his wife.
 Edmund Kemp had emigrated to then-vast Lancaster County in the Colony of Virginia and became a planter and justice of the peace (all the justices in that era jointly administering the county).
 Mathew Kemp was educated in England and emigrated to Virginia before October 1660.
-His grandfather was Robert Kemp of Gissing in Norfolk, Encland and his uncle the baronet Sir Robert Kemp.
+His grandfather was Robert Kemp of Gissing in Norfolk, England and his uncle the baronet Sir Robert Kemp.

 He married a woman named Dorothy and had a son, also Mathew Kemp, who later served as Burgess for Middlesex County.